Philipp-Sc/cosmos-rust-bot/packages/terra-rust-signal-bot/README.md

 ## How it works

 #### Configuration
-* The current state from terra-rust-bot is written to **./packages/terra-rust-signal-bot/terra-rust-bot-state.json**.
+* The current state from terra-rust-bot is written to **./packages/terra-rust-bot-output/terra-rust-bot-state.json**.
 Terra-rust-signal-bot reads the file and extracts the information needed.

 ## Install

-> Tested on Linux.
-> Tested on Windows Subsystem for Linux / Ubuntu.

 **Build terra-rust-signal-bot**